dgerabagi/aiascent-dev/flattened_repo.md

 ### **A**

 *   **Agentic Workflow:** A development process where an AI agent can autonomously plan, reason, and execute complex, multi-step tasks, often involving the use of tools and memory.
+*   **AI Studio:** A web-based tool provided by Google that offers free access to powerful generative AI models like Gemini.
+It is used in the V2V labs as the primary interface for getting responses from an AI.
 *   **Annotation:** The process of adding descriptive metadata (labels, tags, names) to raw data to make it machine-readable and provide clear context to an AI.
 This is a core practice of Data Curation.
 *   **Apex Skill:** The pinnacle of the V2V pathway, defined as "On-the-Fly Tooling."
 It is the ability to use AI not just as a tool to be used, but as a "foundry" to create bespoke tools and solutions in real-time to solve novel problems.
 *   **Architectural Blueprint:** A high-level plan or design document that outlines the structure, components, and interactions of a software system.
 It serves as a guide for the development team, similar to how a building's blueprint guides construction.